-This past year we continued to expand our Sunday afternoon youth group program, which served 10-18 elementary schoolers, and 5-8 high schoolers.
-These groups meet at the church for their own recreation time and bible study classes.
-Then the students all join in Christian fellowship at dinner (along with the staff) and experience “holy hilarity” with a few table games.
+In past years, groups met at the church for their own recreation time and bible study classes.
+Then the students all joined in Christian fellowship at dinner (along with the staff) and to experience “holy hilarity” with a few table games.

 As disciples of Jesus, we are called by Him to apply our wealth and service to the “least of these” (Matthew 25:31-45).
 The mission committee continues to serve others in our community, nation, and the world by coordinating projects that deliver goods and services to individuals and communities with a variety of needs such as hunger, education, disaster relief, and shelter.

 In the past year, our mission funds have been distributed to:

 - Mobile Hope Loudoun (local, shelter/hunger)

 - Blue Ridge Area Food Bank (regional, hunger)